avanillaslice/TROUBLE/README.md

-			-On move, change piece status, refresh board -Refactoring will be needed to avoid repetition -applyProperties() can be adjusted to be updateProperties()
+			-On move, change piece status, refresh board -Refactoring will be needed to avoid repetition -applyProperties() can be adjusted to be updateProperties() -Created basic movement function for inital move

+Game logic
+	-Setting loop to go through each player until winning parameters are met -Optimal play probably prioritises ensuring no pieces are on your start place and using your 6's to release your pieces whenever possible.
+Although that would also set you up to have more pieces sent home...
+Potentially some middle ground there.
+		-Each move starts with dice roll
+		-Check if all pieces are in home
+			-If rolled a 6 place it at start
+			-Else check for pieces on board and move then
+			-Else end turn
+	-Refactoring necessary to fascilitate all possibilities and minimise repetition.
+Ironically I keep repeating that last part.
+	-Check for pieces capturing others...
+		-As long as it's not the activePlayers piece, send to movePiece() -Ahh too much refactoring for minimal gain, I'll make a seperate returnPieces()